philips-labs/cf-geo-blocker/README.md

 ...
 ```

-Alternatively, you can pass a `-y` flag to the build script, so you won't be prompted for values:
+Alternatively, you can pass a `-y` flag to the build script, and you wont be prompted for values:
 ```bash
 $ > cd ./cf-geo-blocker
 $ > cp .env.tmpl .env